Resume Tips

 What Is the Purpose of a Resume?
 (Real Meaning Explained)

 Most job seekers think a resume's purpose is to get them a job.
-That's wrong.
+That is wrong.
 A resume's real purpose is to get you an interview.
 This critical misunderstanding leads to resumes packed with every life detail instead of focused, strategic documents designed to win that crucial next step.

 What is the Purpose of a Resume?